The Mediterranean Diet 101

 In Part 3 The Paleo Diet Plan: A Simple Way To Eat Clean & Improve Your Fitness, we go over a simplistic approach that encourages you to eat only the foods that were available to our ancestors.

-Today’s post is going to examine the ever so popular Mediterranean Lifestyle.
+Today’s post is going to examine the ever so popular Mediterranean Diet.

 - What is The Mediterranean diet?
 What does it consist of?

-- What are the health benefits of eating Mediterranean?
+- What are the health benefits of eating the Mediterranean diet?

 Let’s dive right in…